Icaro92/MMxM/README.md

 ## Objectives

 The objective was to predict Sales based on a company's Marketing Investments in different media channels, such as YouTube, Facebook, and Newspapers.
 This is a straightforward approach to a simplified dataset and could be easily perceived as a Linear regression exercise.
-However, Marketing Mix Modeling has been my personal interest, and I would like to share it here.

 ## Data Source

 For this project, I used a Kaggle dataset found in the link below.